Disaster Ready Fund

 3. reduce the exposure to risk, harm and/or severity of a natural hazard’s impacts, including reducing the recovery burden for governments, cohorts at disproportionate disaster risk, and/or affected communities.

 Consultation with states, territories, local government, not-for-profit organisations, First Nations people, and other key stakeholders will continue throughout the life of the DRF to ensure the program is best placed to deliver lasting impacts for Australians.

 Successful projects under Round One of the DRF were announced on 7 June 2023.
 The list of projects is available on the DRF Round One webpage.

-NEMA is in the process of negotiating funding agreements with the lead agency from each state and territory.
+NEMA has negotiated funding agreements with the Lead Agency from each state and territory.

 - Commonwealth funds will be transferred to state and territory governments.

 - An Implementation Plan for each project will need to be developed and submitted to NEMA, via lead agencies, within three months of funding agreements being signed.
 A template for these plans will be agreed between NEMA and Lead Agencies as part of funding agreement negotiations.